spiralofhope/WoW-sounds/README.markdown

 end
 ```

-If you wanted something that is re-applied every restart, then you'd have to use an AddOn of some kind, like [DevPad](https://github.com/spiralofhope/_DevPad/)
+If you wanted something that is re-applied every restart, then you'd have to use an AddOn like [DevPad](https://github.com/spiralofhope/_DevPad/).